 It is an additional priority of the founders that the orchestra's concert programming be chosen to appeal to a wide audience.
 The orchestra's overall goal is to become an integral and indispensable part of the fabric of the community.

 The Carlisle Chamber Orchestra's debut concert was performed at the Carlisle Congregational Church on Dec.
 5, 2014.

 Music for CCO concerts must be suitable for a smaller orchestra.
 We are more likely to be performing the works of Mozart or Gershwin than Mahler or Wagner.
 Whlle we may include works from a variety of genres and eras from the baroque to the contemporary, a chamber orchestra is well suited to perform a variety of works that are less often chosen by the larger orchestras.
 These include everything from the smaller works of Mozart, Haydn, and Vivaldi, to some of the more recently composed contemporary pieces.

 CCO is committed to presenting many local vocalists and guest artists performing concertos on a broad variety of instruments.
-The artists will be drawn from the local professional ranks as well as promising students, and especially accomplished semi-professionals.
-CCO can perform a service to both the artist and the community by encouraging the performance of those less well known.
+The artists are drawn from the local professional ranks as well as promising students, and especially accomplished semi-professionals.

 The mission of the Carlisle Chamber Orchestra is to provide challenging and rewarding performance opportunities for accomplished local musicians and adding to the cultural enrichment of the community by presenting quality orchestral performances for local audiences regardless of means.

 CCO has received two awards from The American Prize - a National Nonprofit Competition in the Performing Arts.
 CCO was the Second Place WINNER in the community orchestras category for 2018-2019, and was a finalist in the 2019-2020 competition.